Considerations for Jira index snapshots

 No. You can use a Symbolic Link in a *nix environment.
 If you map this to a network drive you would need to be careful it did not introduce performance issues.

-There is a very short window when the old index is swapped out for the one being restored when the index is not available.
+There is a very short window when the old index is swapped out for the one being restored when the index is not available and access is not possible.
 During the major operation of unzipping the snapshot the system will remain available as well as during the final reconciliation when any issues modified after the snapshot was taken are re-indexed.

 And for an instance with 18G index size, how much time needed if perform snapshot restoration?